oxidane/tmuxomatic/README.md

 ## Flex your windowgrams

-**Flex is in development, and this tutorial is a work in progress**

 Windowgrams are a neat way of arranging workspaces.
-For general layouts, a windowgram is typed up quickly.
+For simpler layouts, a windowgram is typed up quickly.
 But if you need one with more detail, you may find yourself doing a lot of ASCII art.
-Not nearly as frustrating as manual pane splits, but somewhat inefficient.

-Introduced in tmuxomatic 2.0, flex aims to bring windowgrams to greater potential by automating their creation and modification.
+Introduced in tmuxomatic 2.0, flex aims to automate the windowgram.

+Flex is an object-oriented windowgram editor.
+Its commands are visually expressive, naturally worded, logically ordered, and minimally documented.
+This simple command set can be used to make any conceivable windowgram -- likely more quickly and more easily than crafting by hand.
+Flex is intended for power users who want detailed windowgrams without the tedium of manual entry.

+There are five key concepts behind the flex command set:

+* **Pane** -- Single character pane identifier representing one pane in a windowgram
+* **Group** -- String of one or more panes that together form a full rectange without gaps
+* **Edge** -- String of only those panes that border an edge (an imaginary line between panes)
+* **Size** -- Sizes are expressed in exact characters, or contextually as percentages or multipliers
+* **Direction** -- Cardinal directions (up, down, left, right), also used for windowgram and group edges

+Most of the flex commands combine one or more of these concepts to convey a visual expression.
+Take a look at the tutorial to see how these commands and concepts are used to easily manipulate a windowgram.

+# Flex Tutorial

 Let's use flex to build a windowgram that previously required a lot of typing.
 Begin by opening the flex console on the session file `session_flexample`.
 Note that flex will create the file for you if it does not already exist.